aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/odssaveoptions/_index.md

 ```

-Gets and sets the generator of the ods file.
+the generator of the ods file.

 **Returns:**
 int